absmach/agent/ui/README.md

 you can install [elm-live](https://github.com/wking-io/elm-live) and execute `elm-live src/Main.elm -- --output=main.js` to get a live reload when your `.Elm` files change.

-Launch Mainflux without ui service, either natively or as a Docker composition.
+Launch Magistrala without ui service, either natively or as a Docker composition.
-If you have already launched Mainflux as a Docker composition, simply `cd` to Mainflux folder and run `docker-compose -f docker/docker-compose.yml stop ui`.
+If you have already launched Magistrala as a Docker composition, simply `cd` to Magistrala folder and run `docker-compose -f docker/docker-compose.yml stop ui`.
-Please follow the [guidelines for Mainflux contributors](https://mainflux.readthedocs.io/en/latest/CONTRIBUTING/).
+Please follow the [guidelines for Magistrala contributors](https://mainflux.readthedocs.io/en/latest/CONTRIBUTING/).